Base4Security/T3SF/docs/T3SF.Usage.rst

 .. confval:: Poll

-	Set up a survey to be sent to the players, where they have time to answer depending on the two options.
+	Set up a survey to be sent to the players, where they have time to answer depending on the options.

 	.. note::
 		This key is only valid in :doc:`./Discord` and :doc:`./Slack`, due to platform restrictions.